Microexpression: In popular culture

 Microexpressions and associated science are the central premise for the 2009 television series Lie to Me, based on discoveries of Paul Ekman.
 The main character uses his acute awareness of microexpressions and other body language clues to determine when someone is lying or hiding something.

 They also play a central role in Robert Ludlum's posthumously published The Ambler Warning, in which the central character, Harrison Ambler, is an intelligence agent able to recognize them.
 Similarly, one of the main characters in Alastair Reynolds' science fiction novel, Absolution Gap, Aura, can easily read microexpressions.

 In The Mentalist, the main character, Patrick Jane, can often tell when people are being dishonest.
 However, specific reference to microexpressions is only made once in the 7th and final season.

 In the 2015 science fiction thriller Ex Machina, Ava, an artificially intelligent humanoid, surprises the protagonist, Caleb, in their first meeting, when she tells him "Your microexpressions are telegraphing discomfort."

 Controversy

 Though the study of microexpressions has gained popularity through popular media, studies show it lacks internal consistency in its conceptual formation.

 Maria Hartwig, professor of Psychology at John Jay College of Criminal Justice, argues that it has led to wrongful imprisonment of suspects who were aggressively interrogated due to perceived microexpressions.

-A 2016 article in Nature explains that it is possible to mask involuntary expressions with fake expressions, and that in real world situations, over 40% of the time we can not tell the difference.
+A 2016 article in Scientific Reports explains that it is possible to mask involuntary expressions with fake expressions, and that in real world situations, over 40% of the time humans can not tell the difference.